m13253/go-textwidth/README.md

 rows = 3, columns = 44, total = 284
 ```

+## Bugs

+This library does not support Middle East languages requiring special BiDi
+shaping algorithms contributions are welcome.

 ## License

 go-textwidth is released under MIT license.
 Please see [LICENSE](LICENSE) for